bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 We've been talking a lot about the provable security of these schemes.
 And that is obviously one impediment for some combinations we have more confidence about than others.
 I'd say like the nesting question is much harder than some other questions and so forth.
-But there is another question too, and that is standardizing all these things and integration in parts of the ecosystem because just having the consensus rules that are compatible with it and a spec or a scheme or a paper that says you can do half aggregated adapter signatures, blah, blah, blah, isn't enough.
+But there is another question too, and that is standardizing all these things and integration in parts of the ecosystem because just having the consensus rules that are compatible with it and a spec or a scheme or a paper that says you can do half aggregated adapter signatures, isn't enough.
 There's a need for how do we make things use them and interact with using them.
 And so, music 2 for that now, which is making great progress, that's not the end of the story, right?
 We will need probably how to integrate it in descriptors, how to integrate it in PSBT.
 That will raise questions of how does it combine with BIP32 derivation because everyone derives their keys that way and there are obvious and less obvious ways that they can interact, we'll probably want to specify that.
 And I think for music, too, that is fairly close.
-For frost, that is further away.
+For Frost, that is further away.
 Nesting is even further away.

 Speaker 1: 00:48:15